jariast/obsidian-notes/React/Advanced JS/Execution Contexts and Lexical Environments/Concepts.md

 # Variable Environment

 Where the variables live, and how they relate to each other in memory.
 Each Execution Context has its own Variable Environment.

+# Event Queue

+It is a data structure that holds events that are waiting to be executed.
+It works in conjunction with the Event Loop.

+It allows the browser to handle events asynchronously.